stupot42/VineHelperHAWebhooks/README.md

 2. Check the boxes for the categories of items you would like to be notified about.

-3. Paste the Webhook URL you created above into the "Webhook URL" bpx for each of your chosen categories.
+3. Paste the Webhook URL you created above into the "Webhook URL" box for each of your chosen categories.

 ### Now Wait